danludwig/eventsourced.net/README.md

 - Be patient.
 There is a lot that happens during the first app run.
 It will start up much faster next time.
 - Finally, navigate to [http://localhost:5000](http://localhost:5000) in your favorite web browser.

+### Troubleshooting
+The very first time you start up the app (using either `dnx web`, OmniSharp, or Visual Studio), it will automatically try to download a (couple of) compressed file(s) containing the database server(s).
+On windows both databases will be downloaded, but for MacOS, only one is currently automated.
+Next, the app will install each database by extracting its compressed file to the `devdbs` folder in your working copy of the repository, then start up each server.
+How long this takes will depend on your platform, network bandwidth and machine performance, but shouldn't take longer than a minute or two once the zip files are downloaded.

+If you would like to monitor the progress of this, navigate to the `devdbs` folder which will be created in the root of your working copy of the repository.
+On both platforms it should create a subfolder under `devdbs` for `EventStore`, whereas on windows it will also create a subfolder for `ArangoDB`.
+If you delete these folders, the app will recreate them the next time its web server is started.

+If you encounter any errors, try running the app at least one more time before [posting an issue here in GitHub](https://github.com/danludwig/eventsourced.net/issues).
+There can be race conditions during the very first run while the databases are set up.
+Once they are set up, starting the app should be as simple as running `dnx web` from the `src/EventSourced.Net.Web` repository directory, or F5 from Visual Studio.